oualabadmins/lab_deploy/tlg-base-config_3-vm/README.md

 ## Solution notes

+* All guest OS configuration is executed with DSC, using the resources CreateADPDC.ps1.zip and AppConfig.ps1.zip.
 * The domain user *User1* is created in the domain and added to the Domain Admins group.
 User1's password is the one you provide in the *adminPassword* parameter.
-* The *App server* and *Client* VM resources depend on the **ADDC** resource deployment to ensure that the AD domain exists prior to execution of the JoinDomain extensions.
-The asymmetric VM deployment adds a few minutes to the overall deployment time.
+* The *App server* and *Client* VM resources depend on the **ADDC** resource deployment in order to ensure that the AD domain exists prior to execution of the JoinDomain extensions for the member VMs.
+This asymmetric VM deployment process adds several minutes to the overall deployment time.
 * The private IP address of the **ADDC** VM is always *10.0.0.10*.
 This IP is set as the DNS IP for the virtual network and all member NICs.
 * The default VM size for all VMs in the deployment is Standard_D2_v2.
 * Deployment outputs include public IP address and FQDN for each VM.